Login

 Why Powder Coating?
 10 Pros and Cons

-Powder coating is an advanced method of applying finishes to metal for either protective or decorative reasons.
-It provides durable finishes in a wide range of color options and is considered to be a better alternative than traditional liquid paint coats.
+Powder coating is an advanced method of applying finishes to metal for protective or decorative purposes.
+It provides durable finishes in a range of colors and is considered a superior alternative to traditional liquid paint coats.

 Here are ten advantages and disadvantages of using powder coating: